Liverpool vs. Tottenham: B/R Football Experts Predict the Champions League Final

 In terms of winning trophies, it hasn't worked out for Mauricio Pochettino and Jurgen Klopp for some time.
 But they have maintained an indestructible faith, showing that while there are different ways to win, they prefer the most beautiful way.

 Tottenham vs. Liverpool will be a legacy-defining game in Madrid.
-However, with Salah, Firmino and Mane likely to start, that trio will prove too much for Spurs and take the trophy back to Anfield for the sixth time.
+However, with Salah, Firmino and Mane likely to start, that trio will prove too much for Spurs and will take the trophy back to Anfield for the sixth time.

 Prediction: Liverpool 4-2 Spurs